Guide

 By experience level

-Complete beginner: Gong Lowkite or Ensis Roger.
-Both offer forgiving handling at accessible prices.
-The Gong is the better value; the Ensis is easier to set up and relaunch.
+Complete beginner: Gong Lowkite, Ensis Roger, or Aeryn Pocket Wing P1.
+All three offer forgiving handling at accessible prices.
+The Aeryn is the cheapest way in; the Gong offers the widest size range; the Ensis is easiest to set up and relaunch.

 Progressing rider: F-One Frigate, Ozone Pocket Rocket, or Duotone Stash.
 All three offer genuine performance with published wind ranges to guide sizing.
 The Frigate is the best all-rounder, the Pocket Rocket leads upwind, the Stash is the easiest to buy locally.